FWKMultiverse/NEURAL-NEXUS/README.md

 | **LSTM + Self-Attention** | Extracts temporal dependencies from the price sequence |
 | **NLP Encoder** | Encodes news sentiment as a direct quantitative input to the model |

 All four outputs are merged through a **CrossModalAttention** layer and a **Multi-Modal Fusion gate** with entropy regularization.
-This prevents any single component from dominating — all four must contribute meaningfully.
+This prevents any single component from dominating — all four must contribute meaningfully to every prediction.

 **Timeframes:** M1 · M5 · M15 · H1 · H4 — processed simultaneously as one graph